 SALISBURY, Md.- A Maryland bill aiming to add standards for homeless shelters is stirring concern among some shelters on the Eastern Shore.

-Anthony Dickerson, director of The Christian Shelter in Salisbury says since if passed, the state would regulate his shelter, and therefore The Christian Shelter could no longer preach or practice its religious values.
+Anthony Dickerson, director of The Christian Shelter in Salisbury says if passed, the state would regulate his shelter, and therefore The Christian Shelter could no longer preach or practice its religious values.

 “We couldn’t have devotion and that’s going against our mission because our mission is to assist those that are in crisis with spiritual, physical and just the basic needs,” said Dickerson.